Konrad Adenauer: After World War II and the founding of the CDU

-Chancellor of West Germany
+Chancellor of West Germany (1949–1963)

 First government

 The first election to the Bundestag of West Germany was held on 15 August 1949, with the Christian Democrats emerging as the strongest party.
 There were two clashing visions of a future Germany held by Adenauer and his main rival, the Social Democrat Kurt Schumacher.
 Adenauer favored integrating the Federal Republic with other Western states, especially France and the United States in order to fight the Cold War, even if the price of this was the continued division of Germany.
 Schumacher by contrast, though an anti-communist, wanted to see a united, socialist and neutral Germany.
-As such, Adenauer was in favor of joining NATO, something that Schumacher was strongly opposed to.
+As such, Adenauer was in favor of joining NATO, something that Schumacher strongly opposed.

 The Free Democrat Theodor Heuss was elected the first President of the Republic, and Adenauer was elected Chancellor (head of government) on 15 September 1949 with the support of his own CDU, the Christian Social Union, the liberal Free Democratic Party, and the right-wing German Party.
 It was said that Adenauer was elected Chancellor by the new German parliament by "a majority of one vote – his own".
 At age 73, it was thought that Adenauer would only be a caretaker Chancellor.
 However, he would go on to hold this post for 14 years, a period spanning most of the preliminary phase of the Cold War.
 During this period, the post-war division of Germany was consolidated with the establishment of two separate German states, the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).

 In the controversial selection for a "provisional capital" of the Federal Republic of Germany, Adenauer championed Bonn over Frankfurt am Main.
 The British had agreed to detach Bonn from their zone of occupation and convert the area to an autonomous region wholly under German sovereignty; the Americans were not prepared to grant the same for Frankfurt.
 He also resisted the claims of Heidelberg, which had better communications and had survived the war in better condition; partly because the Nazis had been popular there before they came to power and partly, as he said, because the world would not take them seriously if they set up their state in a city that was the setting for The Student Prince, at the time a popular American operetta based on the drinking culture of German student fraternities.

 As chancellor, Adenauer tended to make most major decisions himself, treating his ministers as mere extensions of his authority.
 While this tendency decreased under his successors, it established the image of West Germany (and later reunified Germany) as a "chancellor democracy".